 Naruto.
 Everything Itachi has planned since the beginning concerning his younger brother.
 After killing his entire clan, he couldn't kill Sasuke.
 Itachi's goal was to make his little brother be seen as a hero to Konoha, going as far as to die by his brother's own hands.
 Madara told Sasuke all of this and now...well, youknowhowitallturnedout.

 This problem got fixed by the revived Hokages.

-Madara states this is what happened when the Sage of Six Paths gave chakra to people.
-His intent was for the chakra to act as a bond, allowing them to understand one another.
-Instead they used chakra to invent ninjutsu and used it to fight one another.
-This is why he views the society created by ninjutsu as a "failed world" and believes that a more direct approach is needed.
+The Sage of Six Paths shared his chakra with the people of the world so that it would act as a bond between them, fostering understanding and peace.
+Instead they created ninjutsu and used chakra to fight one another.
+This is why Madara views the society created by the Sage's ninshu as a "failed world" and believes that a more direct approach is needed.

 Apparently getting used in experiments too much in Ginga Densetsu Weed caused Kaibutsu to be the monster he had become when we first see him.

 Responsible for quite a few supervillian origins.
 For example: